eclipse-4diac/4diac-forte/src/modules/opc_ua/readme.md

 * Ability to reference a namespace locally/remotely using the uri and not only the number
 * Add most common opc ua types in forte (LocalizedText, QualifiedName)
 * Add support for arrays
+* Replace CSingledLinkedList with vectors
+* Replace CIEC_STRING and char* with std::string
+* Return references instead of poitners where possible
+* Split initializeReadWrite and initializeCreateMethod in smaller functions
+* Use std::algorithms where possible (getNode has a iteration at the end where it could fit)
+* Store parent and nodeId for all methods.
+Methods from the same objectType don't work otherwise

 ## For users